morloc-project/morloc/README.md

 The Hello World example above uses the Bash function `echo`, which is given the input string "Hello World".

-LOC scripts are partioned into sections, each with its own syntax.
+LOC scripts are partitioned into sections, each with its own syntax.
 Only compositions can be written in the `@path` section.
 Languages are specified in the `@lang` section.